Purple Wintercreeper Euonymus

 Evergreen Turns Purple and Grows Anywhere

-Purple Wintercreeper Euonymus, Euonymus fortunei 'Coloratus', also known as Wintercreeper and Wintercreeper Eunonymus, is a dense, woody-stemmed, broadleaf evergreen vine-ish which comes in a variety of forms.
+Purple Wintercreeper Euonymus, Euonymus fortunei 'Coloratus', also known as Wintercreeper and Wintercreeper Eunonymus, is a dense, woody-stemmed, broadleaf evergreen vine which comes in a variety of forms.

-Euonymus fortunei 'Coloratus',commonly called purple wintercreeper euonymus, is primarily a trailing ground cover form which typically grows to 6-9" tall.
-It spreads indefinitely by rooting stems as a sprawling, tangled, bushy mat.
+Euonymus fortunei 'Coloratus',commonly called purple wintercreeper euonymus, is primarily a trailing ground cover form which typically grows to 2 feet tall.
+It spreads by rooting stems as a sprawling, tangled, bushy mat.

 *Green Foliage Turns DarkPurple in Autumn